EvgeniiaVak/howtographql-react-apollo/README.md

-# Getting Started with Create React App
+# GraphQL Client with Apollo and React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a study project based on [React + Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/).
+The only difference yet is usage of functional React components.

 ## Available Scripts